Cakes/ Classic Desserts/ Holiday/ No-Bake Desserts/ Trifle & Glass Desserts

 The majority of recipes use one of these two.
 Both must be whipped in order to make a light filling, which is then folded into the egg yolks and whipped mascarpone.
 However, each will contribute a different flavor.
 Egg whites make the batter more airy, while heavy cream will add richness.
 One thing to consider is that egg whites are usually used raw, although some recipes do cook them.

 Pro tip: If you prefer to use egg whites instead of heavy cream, simply omit the cream and use 3 egg whites instead.
-Whisk them using an electric mixture until stiff peaks form, then fold them into the mascarpone-egg yolk mixture.
+Whisk them using an electric mixer until stiff peaks form, then fold them into the mascarpone-egg yolk mixture.

 If you use raw egg whites, be sure to use the freshest eggs possible with intact shells.
 You can also cook them over a double boiler, whisking the eggs constantly so they don’t scramble until they are hot.
 Then, transfer them to a mixer with a whisk attachment and whip until stiff peaks form.

 Marsala is a sweet red wine traditionally used for tiramisu, and my favorite option.
+Do not use marsala cooking wine, typically found in your local grocery store.
+It contains added salt, changing the entire flavor profile.

-What can be used instead of Marsala?
 If you’re looking for a substitution, then dark rum is my favorite, but you can also use brandy, coffee liqueur or almond liqueur.

-How to make tiramisu
+How to make classic tiramisu

-3. Using an electric mixer, whisk the heavy cream until stiff peaks form.
+- Whisk the heavy cream until stiff peaks form.

-4. Add mascarpone to the cooled egg yolk mixture and whisk by hand until smooth.
+- Add mascarpone to the cooled egg yolk mixture and whisk by hand until smooth.
 Fold in the whipped cream in 2 additions.

-More delicious tiramisu recipes:
+More delicious tiramisu spin-off recipes

-• Tiramisu Cake: Enjoy the classic flavors of tiramisu in cake form!
+- Tiramisu Cake: Enjoy the classic flavors of tiramisu in cake form!
 Tender, vanilla cake soaked in coffee syrup is topped with sweetened whipped mascarpone cream and cocoa powder.

-• Tiramisu Cupcakes: Tiramisu cupcakes are full of the same rich, decadent flavors as classic tiramisu.
+- Tiramisu Cupcakes: Tiramisu cupcakes are full of the same rich, decadent flavors as classic tiramisu.

-• Chocolate Tiramisu: This one’s for the chocolate lovers out there.
+- Chocolate Tiramisu: This one’s for the chocolate lovers out there.
 This recipe has added layers of smooth and creamy chocolate ganache and substitutes dipping ladyfingers in coffee syrup with dipping them in hot chocolate.

-• Quick Tiramisu: This is a simpler version of my classic tiramisu recipe.
+- Quick Tiramisu: This is a simpler version of my classic tiramisu recipe.
 It omits the eggs and Marsala wine but is just as rich, creamy, and delicious.

 Classic Tiramisu